gambarini/articleapi/README.md

 approach for scalling the tag queries would be building it as a separeted service with its own tags database.
 Then the tag collection is populated every time a new article is created (services choreograph), resulting in a eventual consistent tags database with better throughput.

+The only Unit test added was for the FindTag method in the ArticleRepository.
+This api was build in a bit over a hour and only tests for a more complex code were considered.
+All endpoints were tested with Postman during development and a Collection file was added to the repository for reference.